top of page

 -

-IN THE END, EVERYBODY WON!
+IN THE END, EVERYBODY WINS!

 As for me?
-My reward was two-fold.
+My reward is two-fold.

 -

-Reward #1: Using only a bit of intuition and a commonly-available U.S. government report, we had nailed the insight.
+Reward #1: Using only a bit of intuition and a commonly-available U.S. government report, we nail the insight!
 "Who does your advertising???"
-Every day, stunned patients arrived at Heart Imaging asking this question.
-I mean, it's like they were reading my mind!!!"
-Even the agency owner's wife Sharry Quillin, unaware that we had produced this campaign, walked into the office one afternoon telling everyone about this brand new radio commercial that blew her away.
+Every day, stunned patients walk into Heart Imaging and ask this question.
+"I mean, it's like they were reading my mind!!!"
+Even the agency owner's wife Sharry Quillin, unaware that we had produced this campaign, walks into the office one afternoon telling everyone about this brand new radio commercial that blew her away.
 "My God, it was so raw...and so real...and so scary!
 That's exactly what I went through when my father had his heart attack!"

 -